Manila, the Philippines

 January 29, 2011

 One gloomy January day, I attended an Illuminati event at the only Neo-Gothic church in Manila, the Basilica Minore de San Sebastian.
 From the elevated train, the sight of the church’s twin spires piercing the sunless sky evoked an ominous Gothic atmosphere.
-Despite the warmly whimsical aquamarine exterior, a bleary darkness enveloped my tentative steps as the basilica’s main portal creaked open akin to a film noir opening sequence.
+Despite the whimsical aquamarine exterior, darkness enveloped my tentative steps as the basilica’s main portal creaked open akin to a film noir opening sequence.

 Lighted electric candle chandeliers and gleaming rose windows reluctantly illuminated the church’s Gothic features.
 What looked like a row of gigantic clamshells hovered overhead.
 The skeletal high-vaulted ceiling, looming pointed arches, towering steel columns, and the luminous golden retable at the far end all conjured up a medieval mise-en-scene.

 Initially, the walls and columns looked stark.
 As if by turns, decorative embellishments revealed themselves in the dim lights.
-Faded sculptural paintings hid behind a rusty haze; their subjects were seeming apparitions lurking in the shadows.
+Faded sculptural paintings hid behind a rusty haze; their subjects became apparitions lurking in the shadows.
 Supposedly trompe l’oeil, the tableaux’s depth of perspective had been evened out by time.
 Out of the blue, an otherworldly capsular object appeared to have descended down a pillar.
 It was a pulpit decked in elaborate design by artist Lorenzo Guerrero.
 Shadowy figures had tricked my eyes to waver from vision to imagination.

 Steel, it turned out, was not as foolproof as Palacios had hoped.
 It may have worked out fine in Europe, but not quite in a humid tropical island drenched in almost thrice the amount of annual rainfall.
 Rainwater and humidity proved to be persistently corrosive forces.